 SELECT relname as table_name, reltuples as rows FROM pg_class C LEFT JOIN pg_namespace N ON (N.oid = C .relnamespace) WHERE nspname NOT IN ('pg_catalog', 'information_schema') AND relkind = 'r' ORDER BY reltuples DESC;

-This query simply counts the records for all the tables in our databases.
+This query simply the already assembled statistics for all the tables in our databases.
 In the right pane, select

 table_name for X-Axis, and

 After adding all of the above steps, our dashboard will look like this.
 NOTE: adding images to dashboards has been deprecated, although if this is a feature you need please let us know in the Arctype chat server.